For an overview of the pathways through the curriculum, please see our information page here.

 The Design department has a vision that all students will strive to be confident when being creative in lessons and develop their own independent creative journey throughout KS3 and, if they choose, KS4.

 Food and nutrition is an amazing subject for enabling students to develop both life skills and have practical exposure to theory taught in other subjects – time management, independence, creativity, scientific reactions, numeracy (costings, weighing out, portioning) and social skills are just a few examples of secondary skills developed in each practical cookery lesson your child has.
 Students will also develop their understanding of nutrition, food hygiene and safety, the functions of ingredients and food provenance.

 At key stage 4 students build upon their skills to investigate the nutritional and functional characteristics of ingredients, scientific reactions and implement a range of skills in each recipe they create.
-Students currently complete the NCFE VCert qualification in Food and Cookery.
+Students currently (in year 11) complete the NCFE VCert qualification in Food and Cookery.
 This gives them the opportunity to be assessed by both portfolio work (combining written and practical assessment), as well as a written exam.
+In years 9 and 10 students are studying the GCSE in Food Preparation and Nutrition.
+This consists of 2 NEA's (Non-examined assessments), which include a practical assessment, as well as a written exam.

 Level 2 Food and Cookery – (601/4533/X)

 Current year 9 and 10 students are following the OCR GCSE in Food Preparation and Nutrition